-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 - a statement of the conditions which are considered essential to ensure such survival.

-The applicant may nominate any pre-consenting IP to act as examiner in its application.
+The applicant may nominate an IP to act as examiner in its application.
 The court will grant the order if it is satisfied that:

-- the debtor is likely to be or is unable to pay its debts;
+- the debtor is insolvent or there is a likelihood of insolvency;

 - no resolution has been passed and no order has been made for the winding-up of the debtor; and

-- there is a reasonable prospect of survival of the debtor and all or any part of its business as a going concern.
+- there is a reasonable prospect of survival of the debtor and all or any part of its undertaking as a going concern.

 4.3 What are the effects of the commencement of insolvency proceedings, both for the debtor and for creditors?

-Liquidation: Liquidation is deemed to commence on the date of filing of the petition (Section 218(2) of the Companies Law); while voluntary liquidation is deemed to commence on the date of the passing of the resolution.
-As far as the debtor is concerned, after the winding-up order/resolution has been made placing it in voluntary liquidation, the powers of the directors cease and all trading will cease, except for the beneficial realisation of receivables and assets.
+Liquidation: Liquidation is deemed to commence on the date of filing of the petition (Section 218(2) of the Companies Law); while voluntary liquidation is deemed to commence on the date of the passing of the resolution for winding up.
+As far as the debtor is concerned, after the winding-up order/resolution has been made placing it in voluntary liquidation, the powers of the directors cease except:

+- in an MVL, insofar as the company or the liquidator sanctions their continuance; or

+- in a CVL, insofar as the committee of inspection or creditors sanction their continuance.

 In respect of winding-up by the court, for the debtor and creditors, the impact is as follows: